Destinations Italy Milan & Lakes

 €€

-Two floors of curated food counters inside Milan's monumental Stazione Centrale (opened 2021) — Egidio's pizza, Salumeria Roscioli's salumi, fresh fish, fresh pasta, Lavazza's flagship coffee stand, a serious cocktail bar on the mezzanine.
-The point is the speed: land, drop bags, eat well in twenty minutes — or eat well right before a train without committing to a sit-down.
+Two floors of food counters inside Milan's monumental Stazione Centrale (opened 2021): Egidio's pizza, Salumeria Roscioli's salumi, fresh fish, fresh pasta, Lavazza's flagship coffee stand, a full cocktail bar on the mezzanine.
+It's about speed: land, drop bags, eat well in twenty minutes, or eat well right before a train without committing to a sit-down.
 Open daily 8 a.m. to midnight.

 Dinner · Trattorie · Modern Milanese

-The actual evening meal — modern Milanese cooking, real trattorie, and the chef-driven places that defined the city's last decade.
+The evening meal itself: modern Milanese cooking, real trattorie, and the chef-driven places that defined the city's last decade.
 None of these are easy bookings.
 Two weeks ahead minimum for Trippa and Ratanà.

 Trippa